MeijisIrlnd/CsoundUnity/docs.md

 <img src="http://rorywalsh.github.io/CsoundUnity/images/CsOptions.png" alt="CsOptions"/>

-This ensures Csound does not try to open an audio devices.
-This is left to Unity.
-If you fails to disable writing of audio from Csound to realtime audio output, both Csound and Unity will try to access the computer's audio devices at the same time.
+This ensures Csound does not try to open any audio devices.
+This is left to entirely up to Unity.
+If you fail to disable writing of audio from Csound to a realtime audio output device, both Csound and Unity will try to access the computer's audio devices at the same time.
 This will inevitably lead to problems.
 Any Csound instruments that are set to start after 0 seconds will begin to play as soon as you enter 'Play' mode in Unity.
 This can be seen in several of the instruments provided in the sample package.
+You can also start an instrument to play at any time using the [CsoundUnity::sendScoreEvent()](https://github.com/rorywalsh/CsoundUnity/blob/master/CsoundUnityScripts/CsoundUnity.cs#L252-L256) method.

 <a name=controlling_csound_from_unity></a>
 ## Controlling Csound from Unity

 Once you have attached a Csound file to a CsoundUnity componet, you may wish to control aspects of that instrument in realtime.
 To do this, you can use Csound's channel system.
-Csound allows external data to be sent and received over its channel system.
+Csound allows data to be sent and received over its channel system.
 To access data in Csound, one must use the **chnget** opcode.
 In the following code example, we access data being sent from Unity to Csoud on a channel named *speed*.
 The variable kSpeed will constantly update according to the value stored on the channel named *speed*.

 <img src="http://rorywalsh.github.io/CsoundUnity/images/chnget.png" alt="chnget"/>

-In order to send data from Unity to Csound we must use the **CsoundUnity::setChannel(string channel, double value)** method.
+In order to send data from Unity to Csound we must use the [**CsoundUnity::setChannel(string channel, double value)**](https://github.com/rorywalsh/CsoundUnity/blob/master/CsoundUnityScripts/CsoundUnity.cs#L223-L227) method.
 Before calling any CsoundUnity methods, one must first access the component using the **GetComponent()** method.
 This can be seen the simple script that follows.
 One usually calls GetComponent() in your script's **Awake()** method.
 Once the CsoundUnity componet has been accessed, any of its member method can be called.
 In the **update()** method of the script below,

 <img src="http://rorywalsh.github.io/CsoundUnity/images/setChannel.png" alt="setChannel"/>

 Channels can also be used to trigger one-shot instruments to play.
 The simplest way to achieve this is to use Csound's **event** opcode.
 In the following Csound code example the **JUMP** instrument will be triggered whenever the value of the *"jump"* channel changes.
 Instrument **TriggerInstrument** will start as soon as the game does.
-It's job is to listen for changes to the values stored on the channel named *"jump"*.
-When the channel value changes the variable **kJumpButton** will change, causing teh **changed** opcode to output a 1.
-At this point the code contained the **if** block will be triggered and the instrument named **JUMP** will be triggered to play for one second.
+Its job is to listen for changes to the values stored on the channel named *"jump"*.
+When the channel value changes the variable **kJumpButton** will change, causing the **changed** opcode to output a 1.
+At this point the code contained within the **if** block will be triggered and the instrument named **JUMP** will be triggered to play for one second.

 <a name=controlling_csound_from_unity_editor></a>
 ## Controlling Csound from the Unity Editor